Brewers vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Brewers have a record of 3-3.
+- The Brewers have played as the underdog in six of their past 10 games and have gone 3-3 in those contests.

-- When it comes to the over/under, the Brewers and their opponents are 3-5-2 in their last 10 games.
+- When it comes to the over/under, the Brewers and their foes are 3-5-2 in their last 10 contests.

+- The Brewers' previous 10 contests have not had a runline posted by sportsbooks.

 Explore More About This Game